haniprog/Final-Project-in-OOP/README.md

 # Final-Project-in-OOP
-code compilation of our draft codes for our gui project mini hackathon
+code compilation of our draft codes for our GUI project mini hackathon